TTH in Action

 .

-If the equation above does not show Greek letters or large brackets correctly, then your browser configuration needs some adjustment.
-First make sure that your browser is set to "use document fonts" (Edit Preferences Fonts Use-document-fonts) or in Mozilla "Allow documents to use other fonts".
-This is obvious, of course, but necessary.
-If you still don't see symbols follow these instructions.
+If the equation above does not show Greek letters or large brackets correctly, then your browser configuration may need some adjustment.
+First make sure that your browser is set to "use document fonts" (Edit Preferences Content Fonts Advanced "Allow documents to use other fonts").

 If the equation above looks too spread out vertically, you should check to see if you have (CSS) style sheets enabled in your browser, and try turning them on.
-If it looks too compressed vertically, you are probably using a browser with an incorrect implementation of CSS, and you should turn it off.
+If there are little gaps between the parts of the built-up brackets, or misalignment, that effect is a browser shortcoming for which TtH is not responsible.

 A few examples